SatyamX64/Monumental/README.md

 # monumental

-A habit building app that was finished because I procastinated.
+A habit building app that was never finished because I procastinated.